alexandermendes/tei-viewer/README.md

 ## Settings

-The following settings are stored using cookies so that changes will persist between uses:
+The following general settings are provided:

 - **XSLT:** The XSLT script used to transform uploaded XML documents for table display.

-- **Freeze Header:** Freeze the table's header row.

 - **Unique Filenames:** Don't allow more than one file with the same filename to be uploaded.